Searching for Family Fun in and around Edmonton OR things to do for a day out with friends?

 - Edmonton Horticultural Society Garden Tour is an exciting opportunity to tour some of the best gardens in Edmonton!
 Chat with gardeners, take in the beautiful plants and flowers, and get ideas for your own garden.

 - Float down the North Saskatchewan River through downtown Edmonton.
 Edmonton River Float provides all the equipment, shuttle service and safety gear.
-(This activity is not exactly new, as the company opened last summer in Edmonton.)

 - Visit nearby farms during Alberta Open Farm Days.
 Alberta Open Farm Days is about farmers and ranchers inviting their urban and rural neighbours to stop in for a visit to share stories, see demonstrations, and learn more about the farmers who grow their food.